Tuxemon/Tuxemon/CONTRIBUTING.md

 contributors and is popular with open source projects because it allows people to work independently without upfront coordination.

+## What code can I contribute?
+Any of the issues on the [Tuxemon issue list](https://github.com/Tuxemon/Tuxemon/issues) are things we are looking to have implemented in Tuxemon.
+Feel free to fork the project and taking a shot at anything on the list!
+If you have a suggestion for a feature that's not on the current issues list, open a GitHub issue about it or start a discussion on the discord.

 Before writing any code, discuss with the team on discord or open an issue -- there may be existing work on the topic or a team member with some tips on the problem.
 Sometimes we also have opinions about a feature or topic which we want done in a particular way to fit our project goals.
-In some cases we will ask for changes or reject something.
+In some cases we will ask for changes before merging something.
 Asking the team first will reduce your effort involved with a merge.

 ## How do I contribute artistic content?